Connor-McCartney/Connor-McCartney.github.io/_pages/misc/assembly.md

 The maximum register values is 2**64, which is 8 bytes, which is why it's in 8-byte sections (although the stack should usually be 16-byte alligned for various other reasons...)

+If ur getting stack allignment errors when calling function, you can subtract 8 from the rsp and then add it back after.

 ```
 $ gdb ./a.out